-Rob Finn, Director of Finance
+Andy Bonilla, Director of Finance

 The Director of Financial Affairs works with the President, Vice President, and the Joint Finance Committee to maintain and recount the budget allocated to UGBC each year.
 In doing this, they ensure funds are utilized in a manner that benefits and prioritizes the student body.